Rei-SwitchBot/faq/en-us-second-reply/Lock Pro.md

 ---
-### Troubleshooting Can't Update SwitchBot Lock Firmware
+### Troubleshooting Can't Update SwitchBot Lock Pro Firmware

 Thank you for the information provided.
 Sorry for any inconvenience caused.